-id The identifier of the current CDF.
+id Identifier of the current CDF.
 This identifier must have been initialized by a call to CDFcreate (or CDFcreateCDF) or CDFopenCDF.

-varNum The zVariable number.
+varNum zVariable number.

-recNum The record number.
+recNum Record number.

-indices The dimension indices within the record.
+indices Dimension indices within the record.

-value The data value.
+value Data value.

 The following example will write two data values, the first and the fifth element, in Record 0 from zVariable "MY_VAR", a 2-dimensional (2 by 3), CDF_DOUBLE type variable, in a row-major CDF.